 Opioid Lawsuits – Individuals and Public Entity Representation

-Fears Nachawati Law Firm represents public entities and is dedicated to helping states, cities, counties, school districts, tribes and individuals protect the public’s interest in defeating the Opioid problem and holding the bad actors accountable through the civil justice system.
-Our team is currently investigating and fighting the Opioid epidemic against multiple defendants and our firm remains dedicated to helping all of our clients.
+Fears Nachawati Law Firm represents public entities and is dedicated to helping states, cities, counties, tribes, labor unions, hospitals, and self insured plans protect the public’s interest in defeating the Opioid problem and holding bad actors accountable through the civil justice system.
+Our team is currently investigating and fighting the Opioid Epidemic against multiple defendants and our firm remains dedicated to helping all of our clients.

 Fears Nachawati welcomes opportunities to work on behalf of public entities.
 For more information about your rights, please contact us at 214-461-6231 or by email at email@example.com.

 - How Texas is Using the Courts to Fight the Opioid Crisis

 - Fears Nachawati Law Firm Submits Complaint Against Pharmaceutical Companies on Behalf of Johnson County, Texas